lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Postcondition:} & An order has been created and sent to the car, the car has finished pathfinding calculations. \\
     \hline
-    \textbf{Main scenario:} & 1.
-The dispensary nurse opens the UI \par
+    \textbf{Main scenario:} &
+    1. The dispensary nurse opens the UI \par
-    1. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
+    2. A message saying "Choose the rooms for this order" and a list of all the 3 rooms appear on the UI\par
+    3. Finish and cancel options appear \par
-    2. The dispensary nurse chooses the rooms they want up to a maximum of 3 \par [Extension 1: The dispensary nurse does not choose any rooms] \par [Extension 2: The dispensary nurse chooses more than 3 rooms] \par
+    4. The dispensary nurse chooses up to 3 rooms to add to the order \par
-    3. The dispensary nurse clicks finish order \par
+    5. The dispensary nurse clicks finish order \par [Extension 1: The dispensary nurse selects the cancel option] \par [Extension 2: No rooms were selected] \par
-    4. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
+    6. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
+    7. Confirm and deny options appear \par
-    5. The dispensary nurse clicks "Confirm" \par [Extension 3: The dispensary nurse clicks "Deny"] \par
+    8. The dispensary nurse selects the "Confirm" option \par [Extension 3: The dispensary nurse selects the "Deny" option] \par
-    6. The order gets sent to the server \par
+    9. The order gets sent to the server \par
-    7. The server receives the order \par
+    10. The server receives the order \par
-    8. The server saves the order in a text file \par
+    11. The server saves the order in a text file \par
-    9. The server sends the order to the car \par
+    12. The server sends the order to the car \par [Extension 4: There is no car available] \par
-    10. The car receives the order \par
+    13. The car receives the order \par
-    11. The car does its pathfinding calculations \par
+    14. The car does its pathfinding calculations \par
-    12. The cars green LED lights up \par
+    15. The cars green LED lights up \par
+    16. The UI clears \par
+    17. A message saying "A order has been succesfully made" \par
+    18. Wait 5 seconds \par
+    19. The UI closes \par
     \\
     \hline
+    \textbf{Extensions/Exceptions:} &
-    \textbf{Extensions/Exceptions:} & [Extension 1: The dispensary nurse does not choose any rooms] \par
+    [Extension 1: The dispensary nurse selects the cancel option] \par
     \hspace{1cm} 1.
-The dispensary nurse clicks finish order \par
+Deselect all rooms \par
     \hspace{1cm} 2.
+Return to point 2 in the main scenario \par [Extension 2: No rooms were selected] \par
+    \hspace{1cm} 1.
 An error message saying "You did not choose any rooms for this \par \hspace{1cm} order" appears \par
-    \hspace{1cm} 3.
+    \hspace{1cm} 2.
 Return to point 2 \par
-    [Extension 2: The dispensary nurse chooses more than 3 rooms] \par
+    [Extension 3: The dispensary nurse selects the "Deny" option] \par
     \hspace{1cm} 1.
-    [Extension 3: The dispensary nurse clicks "Deny"] \par
+Deselect all rooms \par
+    \hspace{1cm} 2.
+Return to point 2 in the main scenario \par [Extension 4: There is no car available] \par
     \hspace{1cm} 1.
+Wait for car available notification \par
-Return to point 2
+    \hspace{1cm} 2.
+Return to point 9 in main scenario
     \\
     \hline
 \end{tabularx}
-    \caption{Use case 1 - Create order}
+    \caption{Use case 3 - Create order}
-    \label{tab:usecase1}
+    \label{tab:usecase3}
 \end{table}

 \begin{table}[H]